 A planet is a celestial body that revolves around the sun in fixed orbits and planets do not have the light of their own but reflects the light of the sun they also do not twinkle like other stars as they are too close to us and till now the earth is the only known planet to harbor life and have the favorable condition.

 Understanding the Planets

 According to the widely accepted Big Bang theory, our Universe started with an explosion of a concentrated mass in space.
-Later it the constellation of stars and planet systems emerged.
+Later the constellation of stars and planet systems emerged.

 Our solar system is one of such many planetary systems.
 It consists of 8 planets in the order of Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
 Pluto was discarded from the list in August 2006 by the International Astronomical Union (IAU).
-It is now recognised as a dwarf planet.
+It is now recognized as a dwarf planet.

 Mankind has had knowledge about planets since ancient ages but after the invention of telescopes, scientists discovered the presence of the lesser-known Uranus, Neptune, and Pluto.

 Earth is the most distinct planet of all because of the life system it sustains.
 Being located at a very appropriate distance from the sun which maintains a convenient environment that is neither too hot nor too cold makes it possible.

 Notes on Planets

 It’s the nearest planet to the sun and is also the smallest planet in the solar system and takes around 88 days to complete one revolution (to be exact 88.97 days) which is the smallest time duration.